redis/ioredis/README.md

 ```

 If you want to use transaction without pipeline, pass { pipeline: false } to `multi`,
-and every command would be sent to Redis immediately without waiting for an `exec` invokation:
+and every command will be sent to Redis immediately without waiting for an `exec` invocation:

 ```javascript
 redis.multi({ pipeline: false });